ryanbae89/news_analyzer/README.md

 4. Enter any sample article from the examples folder or of your choice

+Refer to the `NARA_UserGuide.pdf` in the examples directory for more detailed information.

 ## Full Build

 Because of the large sizes of the corpus and resulting topic models, it is recommended that you clone the repo locally and run the build scrip we provide to download the data from Kaggle and build the topic models.
 To do this, simply run the `build_resources.py` script as follows: